cubzh/cubzh/deps/bgfx/README.md

 - add these parameters (default 1.0f & false) to AddCustomRectFontGlyph and ImFont.AddGlyph functions
 - apply parameters inside AddGlyph function (scale x0/y0/x1/y1/advance_x)

+### MVS compilation fix

+Rename the bgfx backend for dear-imgui from `imgui.h/cpp` to `bgfx-imgui.h/cpp` to avoid conflicts when building with MVS with a file of the same name in dear-imgui.

 ## Bgfx tools makefile

 Current tools makefile logic tries to automatically set the OS variable and it doesn't work correctly.
 In `bgfx/scripts/tools.mk`, comment out that logic entirely and replace it with: